Phala-Network/fat-contract-workshop/README.md

 ### Interact

 Open the app in your browser.
-You can use use it to flip the bit in the flipper contract, and read the current boolean value in the contract.
+You can use it to flip the bit in the flipper contract, and read the current boolean value in the contract.

 1. Authorize the app for the Polkadot.js Extension access via the pop-up window
-2. Choose an account with some balances (Alice or Bob) in right-top drop-down
+2. Choose an account with some balances (Alice or Bob) in the right-top drop-down
 3. Click "Sign Certificate"

-    > This step is necessary in Fat Contract Dapp because we use a certificate chain to do end-to-end encryption.
+    > This step is necessary for Fat Contract Dapp because we use a certificate chain to do end-to-end encryption.
 Whenever you selected a new account, just sign a new certificate.

 4. Click "Query" to call `get()`, and read the value
 5. Click "Command" to call `flip()`